kazel04/ID-Assg/README.md

 - The assets used such as the heart notch and triangles were created from Adobe XD.

+### Contributon
+- En Yang: Main and Order Page aswell as the API, chatbot and the Javascript

+- Yuan Yee: Subpages

 ### Acknowledgements

 - I received inspiration for the Order page from the Tesla ordering webpage: https://www.tesla.com/model3/design